Grand Theft Auto Online: Development

 Grand Theft Auto Online launched on 1 October 2013, two weeks after the release of Grand Theft Auto V. Many players reported that they had difficulties connecting to the game's servers and the Social Club web service, and others further reported that the game would freeze while loading early missions.
 Rockstar released a technical patch on 5 October in an effort to resolve the issues.
 The microtransaction system, which allows players to purchase game content using real money, was also suspended as a fail-safe.
 Problems persisted the second week following launch, and some players reported their player-character progress as having disappeared.
 Another technical patch was released on 10 October combating the issues, and players experiencing issues were told not to recreate their multiplayer avatars.
 As recompense for the technical issues, Rockstar offered a stimulus of GTA $500,000 (in-game currency) to the accounts of all players connected to Online since launch.

-Rockstar announced in September 2015 that the PlayStation 3 and Xbox 360 versions of the online mode will no longer receive any new additional content, due to limitation in the console capacity.
+Rockstar announced in September 2015 that the PlayStation 3 and Xbox 360 versions of the online mode would no longer receive any additional content, due to limitations in the console capacity.
 This was criticised by Forbes writer Paul Tassi, who felt that Rockstar was "cutting out a lot of potential customers" who continued to play on the older systems, adding that the re-releases on PlayStation 4 and Xbox One were lacking in additional content.
 In June 2021, Rockstar announced that the game's servers for the PlayStation 3 and Xbox 360 versions would shut down on 16 December; microtransactions became unavailable for the platforms on 15 September, and Social Club tracking closed on 16 September.